-The sample selection window will be 01 February 2015 to 01 September 2017 and all patient with a bDMARD prescription during this time who meet the other eligibility criteria will be included in the extracted data set.
-A minimum of one year will occur for all sampled patients and therefore data up to 01 September 2018 will be included in the study.
+The sample selection window will be 01 February 2015 to 01 September 2018 and all patients with a bDMARD/tofacitinib prescription during this time who meet the other eligibility criteria will be included in the extracted data set.
+A minimum of one year follow-up will occur for all sampled patients and therefore data up to 01 September 2019 will be included in the study.